ocoretech/CTF-workbook/Vulnbegin.md

 ![image](https://github.com/ocoretech/CTF-workbook/assets/67775716/973b8278-1f68-4642-a9c6-cd67cb3d6cb5)

-By entering different directories provided in the user directory, we find our seventh flag with the help of Fuzzing the X-token.
+By entering different directories provided in the user directory, we find our eighth flag with the help of Fuzzing the X-token.

 ![image](https://github.com/ocoretech/CTF-workbook/assets/67775716/0b583fca-31a6-49f9-940d-1a44f6af45ac)

-                                    Flag 7 found by fuzzing X-Token
+                                    Flag 8 found by fuzzing X-Token

 Try searching for any other users by changing the user id.

 ![image](https://github.com/ocoretech/CTF-workbook/assets/67775716/b94f9051-85ba-44b8-8c06-ee1dd74fba06)

-                            Flag found by changing directory to User id 5
+                            Flag 9 found by changing directory to User id 5

 By searching for different users, we find the last flag with help of user id five.